ostrodmit/L2Rec/README.md

 We use [AdaFilter](https://github.com/ostrodmit/AdaFilter) codes for the efficient implementation of adaptive signal denoising, including them as a submodule.

-# Installation
+# Usage

-Download or clone the repository, then change to the code directory:
+Download or clone the repository.

+1. To reproduce the experiments from the main paper, add the following paths in **MATLAB**:
 ```
->> cd l2rec/code
+>> cd l2rec/nips16
 ```